lazywithclass/project-lamp/website/book/chapter1.markdown

 ```haskell
 data Point = Point Number Number
 ```
-A `Point` is a type with one *type-constructor* (also called `Point`), which is a function that takes two `Number`s, representing the `x` and `y` values of a given point on an x-y axis.
+A `Point` is a type with one *term-constructor* (also called `Point`), which is a function that takes two `Number`s, representing the `x` and `y` values of a given point on an x-y axis.
 Here, unlike variables, the names of types and type constructors must start with an *upper-case* letter.
-As a liberty to the programmer, PureScript allows type-constructors to use the same name as the type that they are defined in when the given type is designed with only *one* constructor (this practice is called constructor *punning*).
+As a liberty to the programmer, PureScript allows term-constructors to use the same name as the type that they are defined in when the given type is designed with only *one* constructor (this practice is called constructor *punning*).
 In the event that a type requires more than one constructor, each constructor requires a unique name to properly differentiate it from the other ways of constructing values of the type.

-Type-constructors are considered a special kind of value, and unlike normal, atomic values (e.g. `Number`s), type-constructors are values that can be *pattern matched*, which allows for an elegant way of defining functions over certain types.
+Term-constructors are considered a special kind of value, and unlike normal, atomic values (e.g. `Number`s), term-constructors are values that can be *pattern matched*, which allows for an elegant way of defining functions over certain types.
 As an example, let's define the type `IntList`, the type inhabited by lists of `Int`, then define a function `isEmpty` which determines whether or not a given `IntList` contains no elements or not.

 First, the definition of `IntList`:
 {% basic_hidden listdef#instance showIntList :: Show IntList where
   show Empty       = "Empty"
   show (Push i is) = "(Push " <> show i <> " " <> show is <> ")"#data IntList = Empty
              | Push Int IntList%}
-Here, unlike `Point`, `IntList` is defined by two type-constructors: `Empty` and `Push`.
+Here, unlike `Point`, `IntList` is defined by two term-constructors: `Empty` and `Push`.
 These constructors represent the two ways to construct an `IntList`: an *empty* one or extending another `IntList` with another `Int`.
 This is a common way of defining *linked-list* structures.
 For example, here a few `IntList`s:

 {% basic listexamples#emp :: IntList
 emp = Empty